GLOBAL MARKETS-World stocks rise on talk of G20 action

 By Herbert Lash

-NEW YORK, June 15 World equity markets rose on Friday as investor fears of euro zone turmoil following the Greek elections this weekend were partly offset by talk the world's major central banks stand ready to make a coordinated response to ease any market dislocation.
+NEW YORK, June 15 World equity markets rose on Friday as investor fears of euro zone turmoil following the Greek election this weekend were partly offset by talk of a coordinated response by the world's major central banks to ease any market dislocation.

-The euro rebounded and U.S. stocks shrugged off a new batch of weak economic data, with U.S. consumer sentiment falling in early June to a six-month low, according to a survey.
+U.S. stocks shrugged off new batch of weak economic data and a survey of U.S. consumer sentiment that fell in early June to a six-month low because of the deteriorating jobs market and Europe's lingering debt crisis.

-But anxiety that the outcome of Sunday's elections could lead Greece to exit the euro led other investors to raise their safe-haven bond holdings, driving up U.S. government debt prices.
+The euro rebounded but bond yields fell on a safe-haven bid driven by concerns of a slowing U.S. economy and nagging worries about potential euro zone contagion.

-And measure of market fear in the equities market, the CBOE Volatility Index, was up 1.5 percent at 22, after earlier rising above 23.
+"Right now we are faced with the uncomfortable combination of extremely oversold markets and a number of signals telling us it is right to panic," said Robert Farago, head of asset allocation at Schroders Private Banking.

-"Ahead of Sunday's election in Greece, central bankers stand ready, again," said Peter Boockvar, equity strategist Miller Tabak & Co in New York.
-"With all the water central banks have expended out of their fire hoses over the past few years in their attempt to 'do something,' I can only think of magic candles.
-Those candles you blow out that only flare up again immediately after."
+"This leaves us poised for a rapid rebound if anything is done to restore confidence but vulnerable to accelerating downside if authorities remain on the sidelines."

-Central banks from Tokyo to London prepared for any turmoil following Greece's election, with the European Central Bank hinting at an interest rate cut and Britain set to open its coffers.
+Central banks from Tokyo to London prepared for any turmoil from Greece's election on Sunday, with the European Central Bank hinting at an interest rate cut and Britain set to open its coffers.

 Officials from the G20 told Reuters on Thursday that the top central banks stood ready to stabilize markets by providing liquidity if the election result causes financial upheaval.